 Do you often feel like you’re the one keeping everything together in your family?
 As moms, we are the glue, the duct tape, and the bungee cords that keep family life from falling off the back of the truck.
 But being the cornerstone can make you feel crazy at times.
 So instead of holding on tighter than ever, I’m offering this little nugget: that you learn to let go in order to hold on to your sanity.

 Look, I don’t have this one mastered yet.
 But when I make a conscious effort to practice it, I always notice that I feel lighter and more at ease.
+(In fact, letting go is an essential component of emotional self-care.)

 We had a number of toys on the deck — rings for tossing, buckets with plastic shovels, balls, stacking cups, etc. I’m not sure who started it, but one of the boys picked up a toy and just chucked it over the edge into the yard.
 Then the other followed suit with a different toy, laughing.
 The game continued as they threw every single toy into the yard without a care in the world.